shubhangi318/shubhangi318/README.md

 - 👋 Hi, I’m @shubhangi318
 - 👀 I’m interested in web designing, android programming, data science and visualisation.
 - 🌱 I am a recent computer science graduate.
-- 💞️ I’m looking to collaborate on future projects
+- 💞️ I’m looking to collaborate on projects.
 - 📫 How to reach me: shubhangi318@gmail.com

 <!---